Last Updated: 3/26

 In 2020, he struck out in 31% of his plate appearances, hit just .176, and is probably going to start in a platoon.

-If you’re drafting him as your second catcher, it’s because he was once a top-seven catcher, which is considerably better than any catcher ranked in this tier has ever achieved.
+If you’re drafting him as your second catcher, it’s because he was once a top-seven catcher, which is considerably better than almost any other catcher ranked in this tier.

 I want to like Severino more, but with Chance Sisco being a possible platoonmate (Sisco is a lefty, so he’d get the strong side) and the impending debut of Adley Rutschman, it’s hard to get too excited.
 He should be a serviceable second catcher to begin the season, if nothing else.

 I actually forgot he was a free agent for about two weeks, and then news broke that he signed.
 Yadi will forever be a Cardinal, and while that’s a great story for real baseball, it’s not really a story at all in fantasy.

 Expect him to split time somewhat equally with Andrew Knizer while hitting north of .250 with up to 10 home runs.

 The former top-100 prospect was given high marks for his power and hit tool, but we’ve only seen tiny flashes of it in the big leagues.